tantolaura20-lgtm/Web-dev-summary/css-summary.md

 9. Lists & Tables

 What i learned:
-You can style lists (e.g., remove bullets, add custom markers) and tables (borders, spacing, alignment) with CSS.
+You can style lists (e.g., remove bullets, add custom markers) and tables (borders, spacing, alignment) with CSS

 Examples: